prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-micro-atx-cases.md

 [Building a PC](/budget-pcs/) – whether it's for gaming or workstation tasks – is an art form.

-Just like you choose components based on your performance requirements, you shold choose a case based on your style.
+Just like you choose components based on your performance requirements, you should choose a case based on your style.

 Still, there's more to a case than just its looks.